SpellholdStudios/KorgansRedemption/README.md

 - Updated and renamed readme files to *korgan-readme-%LANGUAGE%.txt*.
 - Updated French and English translations (Gwendolyne) and integrated <a href="http://www.shsforums.net/topic/46432-korgans-redemption/#entry534930">Hook71's English typo fixes</a>.
 - Reorganized mod architecture tree: created folders to sort files according to their types.
+- Included Linux and Mac Os X versions in the same package (thanks AL|EN!).
 - Updated WeiDU installer to v246.

 ##